gnufied/spec/spec.md

   // within the volume are readable and writable by the provided
   // volume_mount_group.
   // If NodeStageVolume was previously called with volume_mount_group
-  // CO must ensure that NodePublishVolume uses the same
+  // CO MUST ensure that NodePublishVolume uses the same
   // volume_mount_group for the same volume_id.
   // The value of volume_mount_group should be group_id or group name
   // which would be associated with workload that uses the